Associate Degree of Arts

 Admission to the Associate Degree of Arts requires:

-• An Australian Tertiary Admission Rank (ATAR) of 65, or its equivalent (e.g. OP≤16); OR
+• An Australian Tertiary Admission Rand (ATAR) of 65, or its equivalent (e.g. OP≤16); OR

-• Satisfactorily completed SCD Diploma of Arts, or its equivalent, from an institution recognised by the Academic Board; AND
+• Satisfactorily completed a SCD Diploma of Arts, or its equivalent, from an institution recognised by the Academic Board; AND

 • Satisfactorily completes a pre-enrolment interview with a relevant course advisor.